 Just a few — in fact, as you’ll soon find out, more than a few — words about myself, should you be interested.
 If you opened this section, presumably you are.
 (Or else you’re just in it for the fun of checking out what kind of person could possibly entitle a section of their blog “About myself and my work”.)

 An economist by training, I’m a professor at the University of Lausanne.
 My affiliation is with the Faculty of Geoscience and Environment, and I am a member of the Institute for Geography and Sustainability.
 We are a multidisciplinary institute focused mainly on the human- and social-science aspects of environmental issues.
 You can check out my personal page by clicking here.

 My own teaching and research revolve around Sustainability and Economic Anthropology.
 That’s what my chair at the University of Lausanne is called.
-Yes, really; they actually called it that.
+Yes, really – they actually called it that.
 It means I reflect on the links between the human condition (how humans give meaning to their existence in different times, places, and cultures), its implications for human motivations, and their implications — in turn — for how sustainable, or (as it were) unsustainable, people’s unchosen lifestyles as well as their lifestyle choices are.

-I’m very fortunate to be able to walk to work every morning (it takes me exactly 12 minutes — I timed it), so I can sort of satisfy my wanderlust while thinking ahead to the next meeting with my colleagues or the next batch of slides I need to draw up for my students.
-I’ve bought and own more books than I could ever possibly read, and that’s an immortality strategy: Add the number of pages sitting on my office shelves, multiply them by the number of minutes it would take me to read each page, and you get Immortal Me — I’d be sitting there reading until after kingdom come.
+Over the past three decades I’ve bought more books than I could ever possibly read, and that’s what existential psychologistss call an immortality strategy: Add the number of pages sitting on my office shelves, multiply them by the number of minutes it would take me to read each page, and you get Immortal Me — I’d be sitting there reading until after kingdom come.
 But since most of those books came by plane, the emissions value of my shelves is such that there probably won’t be any kingdom that will ever come.
 Plus, they’re all books about sustainability and lifestyle change!
 Talk about contradictory!

 Still, unlike many people I’ve met who admit they live unsustainably but also say they don’t want to and won’t change their way of living, I do want to change.
-I also want to understand why change is so hard.
+I also want to understand why change is so difficult.
 Granted, we don’t all choose our lifestyles to begin with; our lives and their rhythms constrain us, and we’re just pretty much carried along.
 But that’s part of the problem, isn’t it — being swept away by the daily grind with no headspace to ever slow down, stop and reflect, and not enough time and/or money to actually carry out changes.
 Many of us live like that, and form our identity in living like that.
 It doesn’t mean we are like that.
 It means we’ve been made into that, perhaps even born into that.
 But we can make ourselves into something different, we’re “plastic” enough to shift our priorities and change our views in the future — not easy, but not impossible and not contrary to so-called human nature.
-The proof is, some people have already done it and adopted sustainable ways of living; they’re our new pioneers, our new frontiersmen and frontierswomen; they’ve shown it’s possible.
+The proof is, some people have already done it and adopted sustainable ways of living; they’re our new pioneers; they’ve shown it’s possible.

 So in my teaching and research I adopt a perspective that isn’t purely descriptive; it’s also resolutely prospective, as well as normative.
 I want to know how the sum of all lifestyle choices can be made sustainable for our fragile biosphere.
 I want to challenge the legitimacy of what people (including myself) routinely view as “possible” and “impossible” for them to do.
 Just because people seem to be the way they are (and seem to want to hang on to that self-identity for dear life) doesn’t mean that’s the final word on what they should be.
 And so I also want to understand why so often the true requirements of sustainability (provided we’re able to spell them out) are experienced as difficult, painful, or offensive.
 Most people get really defensive and even nasty when the possibility of continued consumption, growth, or unlimited travel is questioned.
 Why is that?
 My basic answer, as rooted in a whole body of anthropological literature I’ve worked on for two decades now, can be encapsulated in one single word: fear.

 Thanks so much for dropping by.
 Don’t be a stranger.
-(And now if I could maybe just take a few minutes off to go play those drums…)